 The MUST DO adventure if you only have one day to explore Tahiti.
 Fautaua is over 400 feet tall with multiple cascading waterfalls, an infinity pool, natural water slides, cliff jumping, and unparalleled views of the Fautaua valley.

 I still cannot believe I found this waterfall during my trip research, and got the chance to spend all day exploring to tell you about it.
-Tahiti is a big island and you definitely need a car to access many sites other travel blogs recommend, but the Fautaua Waterfall is only a 25 minute moped ride ride from the center of Papeete.
+Tahiti is a big island and you will definitely need a car if you plan to access other sites.
+The Fautaua Waterfall is only a 25 minute moped ride ride from the center of Papeete, where the Moorea ferry drops off, so it is plenty do-able for the average traveler.

 This hike will take about 4-5 hours total, but there are different ways to cut time and effort if you are only a moderate hiker.
 The falls has a lower, less intensive hike and an upper approach that will make you earn the views.
 I adamantly recommend doing the upper approach because it is worth all of the effort when you get to jump into the pools at the top.